 Your Opposite Hand – Unleashes Creativity

-Using your non-dominant, or opposite hand, confuses your brain.
+Using your non-dominant, or opposite hand confuses your brain.
 The brain is in charge of keeping you functioning and it does that with predictability.

 It understands the way our bodies work and behaves in the world, but when we try writing with our opposite hand – it confuses the brain and it’s efficiency.

 If you’d like to unleash some hidden creativity, try writing with your opposite hand.
-As bad as my penmanship is, writing with my left hand isn’t really that worse
+As bad as my penmanship is, writing with my left hand isn’t really that worse 🙂 It is sometimes the nudge our practical brain needs to “move out of the way” for the creative juices to get flowing again!

 The non-dominant hand is actually linked to the non-dominant hemisphere in your brain – the one that isn’t exercised as often.
 There are studies that show that when you use your dominant hand, one hemisphere of the brain is active.
-When you use the non-dominant hand, both hemispheres are activated, which may result in thinking differently and becoming more creative.

 What I Now Do With My Left Hand